MuhammadUzairAhmed/PSL-Management-System/README.md

 # PSL-Management-System
 This is web based application.
+Further detail goto folder named: "Project-Documents".

 Purpose: The purpose to create these leagues is too promote cricket in our country.